Vertexvis/vertex-cli/README.md

 Install the CLI, `npm install -g @vertexvis/vertex-cli`.
 Next, run `vertex configure` with the optional `--basePath` option to configure your Vertex client ID and secret.
 This creates `~/.config/@vertexvis/vertex-cli/config.json` on macOs/Linux and `%LOCALAPPDATA%\@vertexvis/vertex-cli/config.json` on Windows with your credentials.
 Then, run the other commands with the same `--basePath` option and the CLI will use the proper credentials to communicate with Vertex's API.

+## Local development

+The CLI uses [`oclif`](https://oclif.io/) framework.
+It's a thin layer on top of [`@vertexvis/vertex-api-client`](https://github.com/Vertexvis/vertex-api-client-ts).
+This means that for most changes, you'll be making modifications to both libraries.
+To link them, clone both repositories, then,

+1. In `vertex-api-client-ts`,
+  1. Install dependencies, `yarn install`
+  1. Build the project, `yarn clean-build`
+  1. Link it, `yarn link`
+1. In `vertex-cli`,
+  1. Reference the linked client, `yarn link @vertexvis/vertex-api-client`
+  1. Run the local version of the CLI, `./bin/run --help`

+When you're ready to publish a new version, commit your changes and then run `yarn version [--patch | --minor | --major]`. `oclif` takes care of updating the version numbers and updating the `README`.

 <!-- toc -->
 * [Vertex CLI](#vertex-cli)
 * [Usage](#usage)